objarni/inkup/README.md

 The project is built in both C and C++, and it's got a huge list of intricate build dependencies, not only direct dependencies but also build system dependencies.

-After years of building up courage -- I spent a weekend making Inkscape compile, modified the rectangle tool to always place the result rectangle at (0, 0).
+After years of building up courage, I spent a weekend making Inkscape compile, then modified the Rectangle Tool to always place the resulting rectangle object at (0, 0) - and it worked!

 What a feeling seeing the Inkscape built locally!

 Also during that weekend, I developed this Vagrantfile in parallell, so the effort could be re-used for someone else and lower the threshold to build Inkscape from sources, thus hopefully lowering the